Othernet-Project/bottle-utils/README.rst

 Assortment of frequently used utilities for Bottle.

 This package contains utilities for developing web sites and web applications using Bottle_ framework.
-It is divided into 5 modules of which the ``lazy`` module is not Bottle-specific.
+It is divided into several modules of which the ``lazy`` module is not Bottle-specific.

 The bottle-utils are created from a bunch of unrelated modules we frequently